jasonspiller/week-07-day-5-reddit-clone-mern/README.md

+# Questions
+1. `config/routes.js` - Why does the solution use `router.put('/api/comments/:comment_id', commentsController.update);`?
+Since it's embedded shouldn't we use `router.put('/api/posts/:post_id/comments/:comment_id'), commentController.putComment);`?
+2. `db/seed.js` - Why are we creating populating a comments collection if they are embedded in the textPost documents?

 # Reddit Clone – MERN stack
 Building a [Reddit](https://www.reddit.com/) clone using the popular MERN (Mongo – Express – React – Node) stack.